Curriculum intent

 Students with a learning need or disability have a bespoke learning support programme to support their studies.
 The Learning Support department also offers cross college support throughout the academic year which staff can either refer students to or students can self-refer, as and when it is needed.

-At every stage we work with students to develop their resilience, courage and perseverance to help each student to fully access their education.
 All study programmes are designed to ensure students develop an awareness of the skills, knowledge and behaviours needed for higher levels of study and employment in their specific field.
-The Learning Development team support any student with mental health issues such as self-harm, anxiety, depression etc. We have Welfare Officers who work 1-1 with students.
+The Student Welfare team support any student with mental health issues such as self-harm, anxiety, depression etc. We have Welfare Officers who can work with students to support their mental wellbeing.

-Each student has a coherent Programme of study which includes 3 or sometimes 4 subjects (or equivalent BTEC), General RE, Tutorial in which employability skills, Prevent and British Values are embedded.
+Each student has a coherent Programme of study which includes 3 or sometimes 4 subjects (or equivalent BTEC/AAQ), General RE, Tutorial in which employability skills, Prevent and British Values are embedded.
 The wider curriculum includes enrichment and additional subject support.

 Students are offered extensive CEIAG from pre-application through to completion of their programme of study to equip them with the skills, knowledge and opportunities needed to progress onto positive destinations.
 The curriculum is further enhanced by curriculum content, on-site careers advisers, visiting speakers and mentors, day trips and longer residential visits, work experience and volunteering opportunities as well as other activities which seek to meet the Gatsby Career Benchmarks and to develop wider employability and personal skills.
 We have also developed our Futures programme to further address bespoke employability skills.